CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

         labels=['solute', 'solvent']
     )

-This predictor will compute 2 responses, ``solute share in simple mixture`` and ``solvent share in simple mixture``, which can be retrieved from a project using:
+This predictor will compute 2 responses, ``solute share in simple mixture`` and ``solvent share in simple mixture``, which can be retrieved using:

 .. code:: python

+    from citrine.resources.descriptors import DescriptorMethods

+    # create an object that retrieves predictor responses from the project
+    descriptor_methods = DescriptorMethods(project.uid, session)

-    label_fractions_descriptors = project.descriptors.from_predictor_responses(
+    label_fractions_descriptors = descriptor_methods.from_predictor_responses(
         label_fractions, [formulation_descriptor])

 Predictor Reports